Critical Resource Area Boundary Tool

 The CRA is depicted as an orange shaded area that in most locations corresponds to the boundary of the Salt Pond and the Narrow River CRA watershed.
 In some locations, such as Route 1 in Wakefield, the line is shown along a roadway and may not represent the upper watershed boundary.
 In the latter instances, the roadway is accepted as the CRA boundary for the purposes of the OWTS Rules.
 In all other cases, the CRA boundary must be determined based on suitable reference points or topography on the property.
 In the case of existing home sites or other developed properties, DEM will generally accept the CRA boundary as referenced to a building or other clearly visible features on the property as shown on this website.
 In the case where no suitable references are evident, such as on undeveloped property or where the location of the CRA boundary line with respect to a proposed OWTS is not clear, the watershed boundary line must be determined in the field based on pre-development topographic contours.

 Designers are instructed to represent the CRA boundary line on any proposed OWTS construction permit plan where the CRA boundary line exists on the property or within close proximity to the proposed OWTS.

-To use the tool, click the following link:
+To view the map, click the following link: Environmental Resource Map.